C22-PS121/.github/profile/README.md

 **Dantion - Danger Detection**

 ## Hello Everyone! 👋
-This is our repository for Product Based Capstone.
+This is our repository for Product-Based Capstone.
 Our team Consist of 6 people.

 ## The Team